1980 World Series: Broadcasting

-This Series is tied with the 1978 World Series for the highest overall television ratings to date, with the six games averaging a Nielsen rating of 32.8 and a share of 56.
+This World Series is tied with the 1978 World Series for the highest overall television ratings to date, with the six games averaging a Nielsen rating of 32.8 and a share of 56.

 Aftermath

 Minutes after the final out, Pennsylvania Governor Dick Thornburgh issued a proclamation declaring the next day "Philadelphia Phillies Day" in the state.
 That day, a parade down Broad Street celebrated the Phillies win.
 About half a million attended the parade, the first ticker-tape parade down Broad Street since the Flyers won the Stanley Cup in 1975, as it made its way to John F. Kennedy Stadium.
 Another 800,000 gathered around the stadium.
 The parade was part of a day of statewide celebrations throughout Pennsylvania, per Thornburgh's proclamation.

 In 1980, all four of Philadelphia's major professional sports teams played for the championship of their respective sports, but only the Phillies were victorious.
 The Sixers lost to the Los Angeles Lakers in mid-May, eight days later the Flyers lost to the New York Islanders, and the Eagles would lose to the Oakland Raiders in Super Bowl XV in January 1981.
 In conjunction with championships won by two teams from Pittsburgh (the Pirates won the World Series a year before, and the Steelers won Super Bowls XIII and XIV), the state of Pennsylvania as a whole had three title teams in a span of two years.

 Soon after the World Series, members of both teams played for a week on Family Feud with host Richard Dawson.
 The week of shows was billed as a World Series Rematch Week.
 The Royals won three out of the five games played, with all the money going to charity.